Vladimir Ignatyuk (icebreaker): Vladimir Ignatyuk (2003–present)

 In August 2011, National Science Foundation (NSF) contracted Vladimir Ignatyuk to support the annual break-in and resupply mission to McMurdo Station in Antarctica.
 The Russian icebreaker, which was already providing icebreaking support for the Indian Antarctic Program, would replace the Swedish icebreaker Oden following an announcement from the Swedish Maritime Administration that the nation's most powerful icebreaker was direly needed in the Baltic Sea during the northern hemisphere winter which coincided with the Antarctic resupply mission.
 At the time, United States Coast Guard had two heavy icebreakers dating back to the mid-1970s, USCGC Polar Star and USCGC Polar Sea, but neither was operational: the former had been placed in a caretaker status in 2006 and the latter had suffered an engine casualty in 2010.
-After the one-year fixed contract worth $11,558,554, NSF and MSCO agreed to exercise the optional extension and Vladimir Ignatyuk returned to McMurdo also in the following year.
+After the one-year fixed contract worth $11,558,554, NSF and MSCO agreed to exercise the optional extension although the shipping company was initially reluctant due to concerns of the icebreaker's ability to operate in Antarctic pack ice, and Vladimir Ignatyuk returned to McMurdo also during the 2012–2013 season.

 In 2017, Vladimir Ignatyuk made three voyages to Franz Josef Land to transport construction material, equipment and spare parts, and food to the Arctic archipelago.

 In recent years, Vladimir Ignatyuk has left its moorings in Murmansk only rarely.
 As of May 2019, the Russian Maritime Register of Shipping has withdrawn its classification due to overdue survey.